-&lt;sup>1 If deviations were noted in the previous deviation report (i.e. for the first six months of the annual reporting period), put an "X" under "previous".
+1 If deviations were noted in a previous deviation report, put an "X" under "previous".
 If deviations were noted in the current deviation report (i.e. for the last six months of the annual reporting period), put an "X" under "current".
 Mark both columns if both apply.

-The Periodic Monitoring requirements of the Operating Permit program rule are intended to provide assurance that even in the absence of a continuous system of monitoring the Title V source can demonstrate whether it has operated in continuous compliance for the duration of the reporting period.
-Therefore, if a source 1) conducts all of the monitoring and record keeping required in its permit, even if such activities are done periodically and not continuously, and if 2) such monitoring and record keeping does not indicate non-compliance, and if 3) the Responsible Official is not aware of any credible evidence that indicates non-compliance, then the Responsible Official can certify that the emission point(s) in question were in continuous compliance during the applicable time period.
+The Periodic Monitoring requirement of the Operating Permit program rule are intended to provide assurance that even in the absence of a continuous system of monitoring the Title V source has operated in continuous compliance for the duration of the reporting period.
+Therefore, if a source 1) conducts all of the monitoring and recordkeeping required in its permit, even if such a activities are done periodically and not continuously, and if 2) such monitoring and recordkeeping does not indicate non-compliance, and if 3) the Responsible Official is not aware of any credible evidence that indicates non-compliance, then the Responsible Official can certify that the emission point(s) in question were in continuous compliance during the applicable time period.

-Note whether the method(s) used to determine the compliance status with each term and condition was the method(s) specified in the permit.
-If it was not, mark "no" and attach additional information/explanation.
+2 Note whether the method(s) used to determine the compliance status with each term and condition was the method(s) specified in the permit.
+If it was not, mark Ano@and attach additional information/explanation.

-&lt;sup>3 Note whether the compliance status with of each term and condition provided was continuous or intermittent.
+3 Note whether the compliance status with of each term and condition provided was continuous or intermittent.
 "Intermittent Compliance" can mean either that noncompliance has occurred or that the owner or operator has data sufficient to certify compliance only on an intermittent basis.
-Certification of intermittent compliance therefore does not necessarily mean that any noncompliance has occurred
+Certification of intermittent compliance therefore does not necessarily mean that any noncompliance has occurred.

-&lt;sup>5 Compliance status for these sources shall be based on a reasonable inquiry using readily available information.
+4 Compliance status for these sources shall be based on a reasonable inquiry using readily available information.